CanonicalLtd/maas-docs/en/installconfig-rack.md

 Multiple rack controllers are needed in order to achieve specific types of high availability.
 See [MAAS HA][manage-ha].

-!!!
-Note:
-    If you will be using KVM-backed nodes you must ensure that the new rack controller can communicate with the KVM host.
+> ⓘ If you will be using KVM-backed nodes you must ensure that the new rack controller can communicate with the KVM host.
 See [KVM guest nodes][add-nodes-kvm-guest-nodes].

 ## Unregister a rack controller